fritzlb/iOS17-JIT-WIN/README.md

 - Install a copy of iTunes directly from Apple, not the MS Store
 - make sure your device is unlocked
 - Connect your PC to the internet, that's required to mount the PersonalizedDeveloperDiskImage
+- Some PC devices have software/bios settings that automatically disable wifi if a wired connection is detected.
+Disable that software if you're running into issues where your wifi turns off.

 # Tips
 - Because many people had issues with this: the release version of Pojavlauncher for iOS doesn't support MC 1.20.
 Use a lower MC version or try out a developer build of Pojavlauncher.
 For me, the ios build (NOT the slimmed version!) from this website worked: https://github.com/PojavLauncherTeam/PojavLauncher_iOS/actions/runs/7498475877